-All waveform processing occurs through Functions E and F and may be displayed on the screen by pressing the corresponding Function E, F (52) button.
-Whenever the Function E or F trace, or an expansion of one or both of these traces (in Expand A or B), is turned ON, the corresponding waveform processing is executed.
-Whenever the trace (and its expansion) is turned OFF, the continuous processing is suspended.
+All waveform processing occurs through Functions C, D, E or F and may be displayed on the screen by pressing the corresponding buttons ((57) or (58)).
+Whenever the Function C, D, E or F trace, or an expansion of one of these traces (in Expand A, B or Function C, D), is turned ON, the corresponding waveform processing is executed after each new acquisition.

-Functions E and F are waveforms that exist independently of (i.e. in addition to) the acquisition memories of Channels 1 and 2 and of the reference Memories C and D. On the display, they are treated similarly to Memories C and D, i.e. the vertical display gain and the vertical position can be modified, but not the horizontal position and the time magnifier.
-Of course, they can be expanded by redefining the source waveform of the traces Expand A or B.
+When Functions C, D, E and F are displayed, their vertical display gain and the vertical position can be modified, but not the horizontal position and the time magnifier.
+Of course, they can be expanded by redefining the source waveform of the traces Expand A or B, or of Functions C or D when they are used as expansion waveforms.

-Channel 1 and Channel 2 are the only possible sources for the standard waveform processing functions.
-However, for oscilloscopes fitted with additional processing options (WP01 and WP02), Expand A, Expand B, Function E and Function F may also be used as sources.
+Channels 1, 2, 3 and 4 are the only possible sources for the standard waveform processing functions.
+However, for oscilloscopes fitted with additional processing options (WP01 and WP02), Expand A and B, and Functions C, D, E and F may all be used as sources.